Skip to main content

 What is the role of philanthropy and nonprofit organizations in community development?

-While there are many nonprofit organizations and philanthropic foundations that support the health and service needs of specific populations or specific regions, rural America has historically received a far smaller share of grant funds compared to metro-based organizations.
+While many nonprofit organizations and philanthropic foundations support the health and service needs of specific populations or specific regions, rural America has historically received a far smaller share of grant funds compared to metro-based organizations.
 A 2015 study from the USDA Economic Research Service (ERS) found that rural organizations were awarded only 5.5% of U.S. foundation grants, on average, from 2005-2010.
 This figure does not consider grants awarded to urban communities that benefit nearby rural populations.

-Challenges that impact rural organizations seeking grant funds include demonstrating impact in areas with lower population and therefore fewer clients served, matching fund requirements, and limited resources or staff.
+Challenges that impact rural organizations seeking grant funds include demonstrating impact in areas with lower population and fewer clients served, matching fund requirements, and limited resources or staff.
 For more information on philanthropy in rural areas and strategies for building partnerships with foundations, see A Guide to Working with Rural Philanthropy developed in collaboration with the NORC Walsh Center for Rural Health Analysis.

 Similar partnerships have brought together federal and philanthropic funds to improve healthcare access and quality of care.
 In 2015, the Rural Health Aligned Funding Initiative grew out of a partnership between philanthropies, federal agencies, and healthcare representatives, principally funded by the Federal Office of Rural Health Policy and philanthropic resources.
-The project targets care coordination to address health inequity in rural communities.
+The initiative targeted care coordination to address health inequity in rural communities.
 The Rural Monitor article Rural Health Philanthropy Partnerships: Leveraging Public-Private Funds to Improve Health describes the program and two of its community partners, one in West Virginia and the other in eastern Washington.

 To learn more about rural philanthropy, see our page on Rural Health Philanthropy.